MeRupamGanguly/Golang-Deltas/README.md

 Docker networking enables containers to communicate with each other and with the outside world.
 Common network modes include:
 - Bridge: Default network mode where containers are connected to a virtual bridge and can communicate with each other.

-- Host: Containers share the host’s network stack and IP address.
+- Host: Containers share the host’s networks and IP address.

-- Overlay: Used in multi-host setups to connect containers across different Docker hosts.
+- Overlay: Used to connect containers across multiple Docker hosts.

-- Macvlan: Assigns a unique MAC address to containers, making them appear as physical network interfaces.
+- Macvlan: Each container have its own MAC address, making containers appear as physical network interfaces.

 Docker Performance and Optimization:

-- By combining multiple commands into a single RUN instruction, we can reduce the number of layers in the Docker image and ensure that temporary files are removed within the same layer where they are created.
+- By combining multiple commands into a single RUN instruction, we can reduce the numer of image layers and ensure that temporary files are removed within the same layer where they are created.

 - After building the Go application, you should remove source code, module files, and other temporary build artifacts that are not needed in the final image.
 This helps to keep the final image minimal and secure.